 The Council provides opportunity for individuals or organizations to submit written comments concerning an institution’s qualifications for provisional or continued approval.
 The Council publishes notices in APMA News and on its website regarding its plans to conduct either a focused evaluation or a comprehensive evaluation of an institution that seeks provisional approval or continuation of approval.
 The notice indicates the deadline for receipt of third-party comments.

 CPME continues to closely monitor the COVID-19 (coronavirus) pandemic and guidance/updates issued by the Centers for Disease Control and Prevention, the World Health Organization, and other sources.
 CPME believes the most responsible course of action to protect the health and well-being of committee members, evaluators, and CPME staff is to cancel in-person meetings and conduct them virtually.
-All on-site visits scheduled for the spring 2021 cycle will be conducted virtually.

 Updates to CPME Documents

 Changes to the CPME 900, Bylaws, CPME Policies and Miscellaneous Document, CPME 120, Standards and Requirements for Accrediting Colleges of Podiatric Medicine.
 CPME 130, Procedures for Accrediting Colleges of Podiatric Medicine, CPME 935a, Guidelines for the Conduct of Appeals by Colleges of Podiatric Medicine, and CPME 935b, Guidelines for the Conduct of Appeals by Residencies, Fellowships, Providers of Continuing Education, and Specialty Boards were adopted at the October 2021 Council meeting.
 Details on these changes can be found on the Updates to CPME Policies and Procedures page.

 Blue Ribbon Panel for Milestone Education in Podiatric Medicine and Surgery